wayneIBM/vpc-on-classic/errors.md

 ## ike_policy_not_found
 **Message**: The IKE policy `<ike_policy_id>` could not be found.

 You referenced an IKE policy that does not exist.
-Please review your request to ensure that you specified the proper IKE policy ID.
+Review your request to ensure that you specified the proper IKE policy ID.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## ike_policy_not_updated
 **Message**: The IKE policy `<ike_policy_id>` could not be updated.